 Dean Johnson

 During the height of the Boston comedy scene in the ’80s and early ’90s, Dean expanded his repertoire to writing about the city’s wealth of solo talent.
-At any given night Dean could be spotted catching such standups as: Jay Leno, Denis Leary, Lenny Clarke, Steven Wright, DJ Hazard, Dick Doherty, Paula Poundstone, Conan O’Brien, Bobcat Goldthwait, Jimmy Tingle, Don Gavin, Barry Crimmins, and many others.
-Perhaps because Dean and Barry Crimmins shared the same concerns for helping the helpless and preyed upon, they successfully worked together for a time.
+On any given night, he could be spotted at shows by stand-up comics including Jay Leno, Denis Leary, Lenny Clarke, Steven Wright, DJ Hazard, Dick Doherty, Conan O’Brien, Paula Poundstone, Bobcat Goldthwait, Jimmy Tingle, Don Gavin, Barry Crimmins and many others.
+Perhaps because Dean and Barry Crimmins shared the same concerns for helping the helpless and preyed upon, they worked together successfully for a time.
+Eventually his creative journey led him to radio, where he enriched the overnight airwaves of WCAP and WBZ.
+At each station his hospitality, warmth and subtle wit garnered him countless loyal fans.

 Count me among the legions of friends who were lucky enough to know Dean and call him a friend.
 “Till we meet again.”